 For something much more quantitative, lets use the Ordinary Least Squares (OLS) module from Statsmodels to produce a summary of that regression:

 In: from statsmodels.formula.api import ols m = ols('Property_crime ~ Population',df).fit() print m.summary()

 Not surprisingly, there’s a strong correlation between the number of people in a town and the total number of reported property crimes for that town.

-Python’s ease of use, coupled with many its many powerful modules, make it a versatile tool for data mining and analysis, especially for those looking for the gold in their mountains of data.
+Python’s ease of use, coupled with many of its many powerful modules, making it a versatile tool for data mining and analysis, especially for those looking for the gold in their mountains of data.